Cloud monitoring guide: Observability

 A fixed approach cannot occur in the cloud given the near infinite arrangement and combinations of resources both in space and in time.
 Each service can be unique.
 Service observability in Azure must be built depending on the flexible nature of the service (that is, dynamical, global, resilient, user-centric, and so on) or according to some set of architectural templates, which may not yet exist.

-Observability then, is first and paramount to holistically seeing how all components are working together before establishing event significance (alerts, digests, workbooks, etc.).
+Observability is first and paramount for holistically seeing how all components are working together before establishing event significance (such as alerts, digests, or workbooks).

 Again, cloud service monitoring is much more flexible and dynamical with faster speed of change.